Types of Arizona Caterpillars (With Pictures) – Identification Guide

 The two-tailed swallowtail caterpillar is the larva of Arizona’s state butterfly—the beautiful two-tailed swallowtail.
 The chubby caterpillar is identified by its humped back and conspicuous eyespots on its head.
 There are also bands of tiny dots traversing the caterpillar’s segments.
 The caterpillar has a slightly conical shape.

 The two-tailed swallowtail caterpillar is green with pale white blotches, an enlarged head, and a yellow face when immature.
 During this stage, the green caterpillar looks somewhat like bird droppings.
-However, before pupation, the adult caterpillar is a reddish color with a black rim behind its enlarged head.
+However, before pupation, the adult caterpillar is a reddish color with a black and white rim behind its enlarged head.

 An identifying feature of this fat worm-like insect is its horn-like structure known as the osmeteria protruding from behind its head.
 This appears when the caterpillar feels threatened, and it also emits a foul stench.